-The Seaside School District scaled back architectural plans for the new campus in the Southeast Hills, officials said at a meeting of the district’s construction oversight committee Tuesday, May 8.
-Architects have reduced the building footprint, square footage and added a third-floor to the middle- and high-school building to reduce foundation costs.
+The Seaside School District scaled back architectural plans for the new campus in the Southeast Hills, officials said at a meeting of the district’s construction oversight committee Tuesday.
+Architects have reduced the building footprint, square footage and added a third-floor to the middle- and high school building to reduce foundation costs.

 “Retaining walls are expensive,” district superintendent Sheila Roley said.